DannikInfo/PowerCraft2/README.md

 # PowerCraft 2
 Power Craft is the mod about energy and mechanisms such as teleporter, conveyor, logic... and you yourself probably remember what is this mod about.
-After all this is the old good PowerCraft by XOR and Rapus.
+After all this is the old good PowerCraft by MightyPork, XOR and Rapus.

 Once I saw that it hasn't been updated very long time.
 And I decided that I needed to correct this injustice and started writing code a few years ago.
 Over time and tediously through the hardships of learning Java and blacksmithing, I achieved a result that can be shown to people.